dyan-ddn/fusewos/README.md

 [ FUSE Library ]

 Fuse library is needed for fusewos to run.
-It can be installed in CentOS 6.4 with "yum install -y fuse-libs".
+It can be installed in CentOS 6.4 with:

+    yum install -y fuse-libs

 The FUSE library will be installed in directory /lib64 by yum.

 [ Test if Needed Libraries are installed ]